-As district-wide access to sanitation and hygiene facilities and improved hygiene practises is one of SEHATI’s main goals, the programme also focuses on lobbying and advocacy at national level.
+As district-wide access to sanitation and hygiene facilities and improved hygiene practises is one of SEHATI’s main goals, the programme also focuses on lobbying and advocacy at provincial and national level.
 This is to ensure the holistic implementation of the 5 pillars and that national and sub-national government can conduct regular monitoring in the districts, both during the programme and after it ends, so that the programme interventions will be sustainable.

 Just as importantly, a gender-equal and pro-poor approach is internalised in all components of the programme.
 For example, this can be seen in SEHATI’s gender-responsive budget and plan and STBM teams with equal numbers of men and women at all levels.
 Simavi conducted a gender and pro-poor analysis in STBM in its 5 local implementing partners in 2016 and the partners have translated its results to their respective districts in the following years.

 To further ensure the future sustainability of the programme, SEHATI partners are not directly responsible for the implementation at community level.
 This is to avoid problems with phasing out and handing over responsibilities to the local authorities, at the end of the programme.
 Furthermore, the level of the local partners’ involvement will gradually diminish over the course of the programme, with local authorities taking up increased roles and responsibilities for leading, steering, implementing and sustaining the programme activities.